 |He was enjoying his meal of dry bushes and wasn’t about to move over for us.|

-Last night, it rained throughout the night, what seemed to be a good soaking rain, exactly what is needed right now.
-Hopefully, this will continue to ensure a food rich environment for the wildlife.
+Last night, it rained throughout the night, what seemed to be a good soaking rain, precisely what is needed now.
+Hopefully, this will continue to ensure a food-rich environment for the wildlife.

 |We didn’t hesitate to remain at a distance to ensure our safety while we waited patiently.|

-In some years past, during droughts, many wildlife didn’t survive, but those in Marloth Park had a better chance of survival when residents and visitors faithfully fed the animals that came to call.
+In some years past, many wildlife didn’t survive during droughts, but those in Marloth Park had a better chance of survival when residents and visitors faithfully fed the animals that came to call.

-For us, it has been a dedicated process and I must add, we believe it has been the right thing to do although some don’t always agree.
-We’ve been going through a 40 kg (88 pounds) bag of pellets every four to five days.
-At a cost of about ZAR 223 (US $16) per bag.
+It has been a dedicated process for us, and I must add that we believe it has been the right thing to do, although some don’t always agree.
+We’ve been going through a 40 kg (88 pounds) bag of pellets every four to five days at the cost of about ZAR 223 (US $16) per bag.

 |We noticed as we waited, that he had a hole in his ear which could have been during a fight or damage from a tree or bush while grazing.|

-We easily rationalize this expenditure in a simple way.
+We easily rationalize this expenditure.
 If we lived in the US we’d be spending a lot more than ZAR 1395 (US $100) a month on some form of entertainment.
-(Gosh, while in the US we went to one movie and spent ZAR 698 (US $50) for tickets for two and some snacks.
+(Gosh, while in the US, we went to one movie and spent ZAR 698 (US $50) for two tickets and snacks.
 That’s for two hours of entertainment.

-This expenditure is for the great pleasure of feeding hungry animals and lasts for 16 hours each and every day.
+This expenditure is for the great pleasure of feeding hungry animals and lasts for 16 hours every day.
 No comparison, is there?
-For us, the entertainment factor is definitely a piece of the experience.
+For us, the entertainment factor is a piece of the experience.